-Image: At https://diarioabcdemichoacan. com.mx/lasnoticias/ abre-consulta-arturo-zaldivar-abre-consulta-sobre-legalidad-de-ampliacion-de-su-mandato/ ident's political project that she has had to debate and vote on, only in two cases has she not taken the side defended by the president (Hernandez, 2022).
+Image: At https://diarioabcdemichoacan. com.mx/lasnoticias/ abre-consulta-arturo-zaldivar-abre-consulta-sobre-legalidad-de-ampliacion-de-su-mandato/

 The Minister defended that the question regarding the popular consultation carried out in 2021, which was publicly promoted as the referendum to decide whether or not to prosecute the former presidents, should keep the names of the former leaders.
 In the same way, she supported that the question asked in the consultation to revoke Lopez Obrador's mandate included whether the electorate wanted him to continue in the Presidency of the Republic until the end of his term, thus asking not only for a revocation but also for a ratification of mandate (Hernández, 2022).
 Despite the fact that the fifth article of the Federal Law on Revocation of Mandate, published in the Official Gazette of the Federation on September 14, 2021, clearly establishes that the revocation of the mandate will be understood as the citizen's determination of the early conclusion in the performance of the position of the Presidency of the Republic, from the loss of confidence.
 Article 19 of the same law, in its fifth section, establishes that "The question that is the object of the process must be: Do you agree that the President of the United Mexican States should have his mandate revoked due to loss of confidence?